Skip to main page content

 CYCF-5056

-Field Work IV
+Field Work 4

 This course provides the student with experience in working with children, adolescents, and/or families.
 The students assume a higher degree of responsibility involving decision-making, assessment and crisis intervention.
 In addition, the student is exposed to the experience of working as a team member in a community setting.